Otto Hahn: Early life and education

 Otto Hahn was born in Frankfurt am Main on 8 March 1879, the youngest son of Heinrich Hahn, a prosperous glazier and founder of the Glasbau Hahn company, and Charlotte Hahn (née Giese).
 He had an older half-brother Karl, his mother's son from her previous marriage, and two older brothers, Heiner and Julius.
 The family lived above his father's workshop.
 The younger three boys were educated at the Klinger Oberrealschule in Frankfurt.
 At the age of 15, Otto began to take a special interest in chemistry, and carried out simple experiments in the laundry room of the family home.
 His father wanted him to study architecture, as he had built or acquired several residential and business properties, but Otto persuaded him that his ambition was to become an industrial chemist.

-In 1897, after passing his Abitur, Hahn began to study chemistry at the University of Marburg.
+In 1897, after passing his Abitur, Hahn began to study chemistry at Marburg University.
 His subsidiary subjects were mathematics, physics, mineralogy and philosophy.
 Hahn joined the Students' Association of Natural Sciences and Medicine, a student fraternity and a forerunner of today's Landsmannschaft Nibelungi (Coburger Convent der akademischen Landsmannschaften und Turnerschaften).
-He spent his third and fourth semesters at the University of Munich, studying organic chemistry under Adolf von Baeyer, physical chemistry under Wilhelm Muthmann, and inorganic chemistry under Karl Andreas Hofmann.
-In 1901, Hahn received his doctorate in Marburg for a dissertation entitled "On Bromine Derivates of Isoeugenol", a topic in classical organic chemistry.
+He spent his third and fourth semesters at the Ludwig-Maximilians-Universität München, studying organic chemistry under Adolf von Baeyer, physical chemistry under Wilhelm Muthmann, and inorganic chemistry under Karl Andreas Hofmann.
+In 1901, Hahn received his doctorate at Marburg University for a dissertation entitled "On Bromine Derivates of Isoeugenol", a topic in classical organic chemistry.
 He completed his one-year military service (instead of the usual two because he had a doctorate) in the 81st Infantry Regiment, but unlike his brothers, did not apply for a commission.
-He then returned to the University of Marburg, where he worked for two years as assistant to his doctoral supervisor, Geheimrat professor Theodor Zincke.
+He then returned to Marburg University, where he worked for two years as assistant to his doctoral supervisor, Geheimrat professor Theodor Zincke.